IVSoftware/wpf-change-value-two-times/README.md

 [![screenshots][1]][1]
 ___

-Here's the full code I used to test this answer.
+Another possible point of failure is bindings that aren't bound to the intended models.
+If this is the case, it still won't work in spite of changing the click handler.
+So, out of an abundance of caution, here's the full code I used to test this answer.

 ##### Xaml